SENTHILAMUTHAN/AmazonE2E/README.md

 - Selenium WebDriver

 ## Project Structure
-- `AmazonE2Estep.java`: Contains step definitions for the Cucumber features.
+- `AmazonE2Estep.java`: Contains step definitions for the Cucumber features which is present inside `src/test/java/org/step`.
 - `AmazonE2E.feature`: Cucumber feature file containing the scenarios to be automated.

 ## Detailed Explanation of Test Methods